MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/database/database-setdefaulttableconnection-method.md

 *Scoped*
 &emsp;Type: [Boolean](../boolean/boolean-data-type.md)
-If true, when the function ends where you have used SETDEFAULTTABLECONNECTION, the default table connection returns to the value it had before.
+If true, when the method ends where you have used SETDEFAULTTABLECONNECTION, the default table connection returns to the value it had before.
 Use the Scope parameter when you want to use a specific table connection for a specific task and then return to the normal configuration.